Your posture says much you.

 It’s not all gloom and doom.
 With a little effort, you can change your posture for the better and feel amazing at the same time!
 You simply have to want it.
 And the key is to apply it in small doses.

 Identifying good posture and comparing it to your current habits is the first step to fixing any imperfections you may have.
 It’s ideal to have your posture checked by a health professional such as a physiotherapist.
 You’ll be surprised how ‘good’ posture can feel.
 After I was moved gently into a correct posture for sitting, standing and walking, I felt initially like I was leaning forward.
 Then I checked in the mirror and I was straight!

 Practice healthy sitting

 Use ergonomic principles to optimise your sitting posture.
-If you are sitting for long periods, remember to stand and stretch frequently.
+If you are sitting for long periods, remember to stand, walk around and shake it out frequently.
 (6 min amazing TedX talk)

 Protect your spine when catching zzz’s